-Just a little bit out of the city centre you will find this stunning lakeview hotel.
+Just a little bit out of the city centre you will find this stunning Lakeview hotel.
 Each room features contemporary decor, premium beds and an outdoor seating area.
-Only a selection of rooms include unobstructed lake and mountain views.
+Only a selection of rooms includes unobstructed lake and mountain views.
 Their restaurant The Nest offers unique creations and delicious foraged herbs, seeds and wild ingredients.
 Even if you’re not staying at Kamana Lakehouse it is worth it to try their restaurant!

 Budget stay in Queenstown